Shopify:

 Painpoint #1

-Design system was outdated and does not align with documentation
+Design system and documentation were misaligned

 Painpoint #2